Paul-Asamoah-Boadu/Prosper-Loan-Data/README.md

 <a id="gathering"></a>
 <h3>Data Gathering</h3>

-The prosper loan dataset was manually downloaded and loaded as `prosperLoanData.csv` using pd.read_csv with the extension ".csv," and was assigned to a variable df.
+The prosper loan dataset was manually downloaded and loaded as <code>prosperLoanData.csv` using pd.read_csv with the extension ".csv," and was assigned to a variable df.

 <a id="assessing"></a>
 <h3>Assessing Data</h3>